08 Feb 2019 by Olga Brighton

-As we motor, full throttle towards 29th March 2019, even those who have miraculously escaped BREXIT conversations, find themselves wondering just how daily life might be impacted after Britain actually leaves the EU.
+As we motor, full throttle towards 29th March 2019, even those who have miraculously escaped BREXIT travel conversations, find themselves wondering just how daily life might be impacted after Britain actually leaves the EU.

 Recent weeks have seen heightened concern from people looking to understand just what BREXIT will mean for our precious travel and holiday plans.

 Right now, it’s business as usual if you are travelling before until 29th March.
 If you are booking travel beyond this date, both the UK Government and the Association of British Travel Agents (ABTA) have stated that it’s OK to do so.
 Their premise is ‘deal or no deal’, flights will still operate between the UK and EU and a visa will not be required for short term travel.